ccz181078/Coq-BB5/CoqBB5/BB5/README.md

 - If the machine halts, i.e. meets an undefined transition, a new subtree of machines is visited for all the possible ways to fill the undefined transition
 - If the machine does not halt, it is a leaf of the TNF tree

+The TNF enumeration terminates when all leafs have been reached, i.e. all the enumerated Turing machines have been decided and there are no more halting machines to expand into subtrees.

 The TNF enumeration algorithm is located in `BB5_TNF_Enumeration.v`.

 #### Parallelisation